Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- Provide any relevant experiences you’ve gained from volunteering or through internships
+- Provide any relevant experiences you’ve gained by volunteering or interning

-- Note any achievements or responsibilities you had in these roles
+- You should highlight any achievements or responsibilities that you were able to fulfill in these roles

 References: